-This 2018 energy guideline update seeks to support the Board of Commissioners policy and endorsement by redefining the energy design and management process primarily through the following key actions:
+This 2022 energy guideline update seeks to support the Board of Commissioners policy and endorsement by redefining the energy design and management process primarily through the following key actions:

-- 1. Align the Energy Review Process to the Design Process - 2.
-Validate and Improve Building Performance Targets - 3.
-Define Sustainable, Efficient Design Elements - 4.
-Establish a Renewable Energy Position - 5.
-Develop an Emerging Technology Process
+- 1. Validate and Improve Building Performance Targets - 3.
+Update Sustainable, Efficient Design Elements and Requirements - 4.
+Update Renewable Energy Implementation

-The guideline opens Wake County to opportunities to apply new technology and advancements in renewable energy, emerging energy efficient equipment and practice.
 This update compliments and connects the Board of Commissioners initiatives in the areas of Clean Water and Green Infrastructure.
-The 3rd guideline update brings new partnerships.
+It also helps to achieve the goal endorsed by the Board of Commissioners in 2018 to reach 100% Clean Energy by 2050.
 Three organizations within Wake County are partnering on this guideline: Wake County Government, Wake County Public Schools (partnered in version 2), and Wake Technical Community College (Wake Tech).
-These organizations are collectively responsible for over 30 million square feet of complex building inventory and while governed and managed separately, all receive funding from the Wake County Citizen.
+These organizations are collectively responsible for over 34 million square feet of complex building inventory and while governed and managed separately, all receive funding from the Wake County Citizen.